HomeBusinessHow Hatch Cover Testing Solutions Contribute to Preventing Cargo Loss

-Water damage of cargo is usually associated with loss in terms of money and time, because shipping is delayed, there is a row with customers, and it might even further damage the ship.
+Water damage to cargo is usually associated with loss in terms of money and time, because shipping is delayed, there is a row with customers, and it might even further damage the ship.
 Hence, hatch cover tightness becomes an important factor in shipping operations.

 Hatch Cover Testing Solutions